-Using apple cider vinegar for acne might make you breakout because;
+Using apple cider vinegar for acne might make you break out because;

 - The pH of your apple cider vinegar toner’s too low and you’re causing your skin irritation/inflammation

 The first reason apple cider vinegar might break you out is bad and if you suspect it – stop using an ACV toner now.
 Acne is an inflammatory skin condition and any kind of skincare able to irritate your skin will make inflammation worse.
-End result – acne spots and breakouts.
+The end result – acne spots and breakouts.

-Is Apple Cider Vinegar for Face Safe?
+Is ACV for Face Safe?

 Once you’ve gotten the pH of your apple cider vinegar sorted a homemade apple cider vinegar toner is relatively safe to use.
-However if you’re using apple cider vinegar for acne, you might want to pause your plans for these 2 reasons;
+However, if you’re using apple cider vinegar for acne, you might want to pause your plans for these 2 reasons;

-- Apple cider vinegar/acetic acid is not the best kind for oily, acne prone skin
+- Apple cider vinegar/acetic acid is not the best kind for oily, acne-prone skin

-- Other acids are much better at helping reduce pigmentation/acne scarring/acne hyper-pigmentation
+- Other acids are much better at helping reduce pigmentation/acne scarring/acne hyperpigmentation

 …And if you’re planning to use something for acne, why not use the best ‘eh.
 Because you’re worth it.

 Apple cider vinegar toners are active on your skin because of acetic acid and acetic acid is a type of acid called an alpha-hydroxy acid or AHA for short.
 AHAs are water babies – they love water and they dissolve best in water.
-However, acne happens in oil filled pores.
+However, acne happens in oil-filled pores.
 Hmmm.
 So for an exfoliating acid to work best for acne you need an oil baby – an ingredient which loves oil and dissolves best in oil – bring on the beta-hydroxy acids or BHAs for short – salicylic acid is the ultimate best for acne – products like this one are fantastic as they’re formulated to an effective pH (same as the pKa) and are in concentrations which work.